top of page

-Artistic Approach:
+Artistic Practice:

 Approach and Focus

 My work explores the tension between geometry, materiality, and perception — both visual and tactile.
 I create geometric wall-based works that shift between surface and space, clarity and movement, questioning the fragile boundary between real and imaginary.
-How does light, movement, and perspective shape our experience of space?

 What interests me is not representation, but resonance: how a piece can subtly shift perception, create stillness, or evoke a sensory response.